 - Sweet strawberries (or any berry for that matter): back to the fresh factor.
 Always the freshest, sweetest, and most reasonably priced berries in all the land.
 I love to eat them whole or with granola and yogurt for breakfast.

 - Peaches and nectarines: I can’t count how many times I’ve returned home with more than a dozen of Trader Joe’s peaches or nectarines this summer only to polish them off just a couple of days later (there are two of us).
 Be sure to smell and gently palpate each variety for the ripest one.

 - Spinach and kale: so incredibly inexpensive compared to other commercial or local grocers.
 I love throwing these ready to eat greens in my salads and smoothies.

 - Asian Vegetable Stir Fry: my absolute favorite “easy” vegetable side for chicken teriyaki.
 I toss the ready to go veggies with a little bit of oil and serve with a side of teriyaki sauce.

 - Brussels sprouts: again, they’re fresh, delicious, and ready to go.
 They come in a microwavable bag, but my favorite way to eat them is tossed in olive oil with salt and pepper, then baked for 30-45 minutes at 400 degrees.

 - Thomcord Seedless Grapes: such a delicious and beautiful grape that you can’t get anywhere else!
-I decorated a homemade charcuterie board with these last weekend and they were the perfect touch.
+Sold typically toward the end of the summer.
+I decorated a homemade charcuterie board with these recently and they were the perfect touch.